Home

 Gemini

 I have always said that the first drop on Gemini is the best first hill of any coaster.
-And now over twenty years later I still believe it.
+And now over twenty years later I still almost believe it.
 The seat belts that have been added take a bit away from it.
 Blue side is the best train to ride to get the full effect of the "head-chopper".

 Iron Dragon Iron Dragon